mantoshkumar1/merra_data_analyzer/README.md

 ---------------------------------------------------------------------------------------------------
 You can adjust the control settings of this tool by modifying "cfg.py" in home directory.
 By default every field is assigned some values.
 Each field is explained below in this section.
-Note : Please always remember that merra_analyzer is the home directory of this tool.
+Note : Please be aware that merra_analyzer is the home directory of this tool.
 All relative addresses should be \
-       computed based on this.
+       computed relative to this directory.

+1. MERRA_LOGGING_FILE_PATH

+   # You can use this field to specify the location where you want merra tool logging file.
+Enter absolute / relative path of file
+     MERRA_LOGGING_FILE_PATH  =   '/user/log.log,
+     MERRA_LOGGING_FILE_PATH  =   './../log.log,

-1. YOUR_LOCAL_HDFFILE_DIR_PATH
+2. YOUR_LOCAL_HDFFILE_DIR_PATH

    # YOUR_LOCAL_HDFFILE_DIR_PATH = '/user/local_hdf_files',
      You can use this setting to populate the MERRA DB with local HDF files.